What Is ANSI/ESD S20.20 and Does Your Facility Comply?

 The Bottom Line

 ANSI/ESD S20.20 compliance isn't complicated — it's disciplined.
 The standard gives you a clear framework.
 The gap between having the right equipment and maintaining a certifiable program is mostly documentation and verification consistency.
-For a practical action list, see our Top 10 ESD Compliance Tips for 2026.
+For a practical action list, see our Top 10 Common Mistakes in ESD Compliance and Safety.

 Browse MTE Solutions' full Static Control collection — including ESD mats, personal grounding, garments, ionizers, bags, and testers — or contact our team to talk through your program requirements.